pharrisee/TheFrontLinuxServerInfo/README.md

 # use ACE anti-cheat?
 export USEANTICHEAT=true

-# should chat be censored
+# should chat be censored?
-export ALLOWSENSITIVEWORDS=true
+export ALLOWSENSITIVEWORDS=true # false=censored, true=not censored

 # change to $SERVERDIR
 cd $SERVERDIR